codesmithyide/UMLWebWidget/README.md

 # CodeSmithy UMLWebWidget

-The UMLWebWidget is a jQuery widgets to display UML diagrams in a web page.
+The UMLWebWidget is a jQuery widget to display UML diagrams in a web page.

 ## License